justme8code/catchy/README.md

 ## 🧠 Inspiration

 Think of `Catchy` like Java’s `Try` from functional programming, but cleaner and closer to how developers *actually* work with exceptions day-to-day.

+## 📏 Philosophy

+`Catchy` is intentionally small — fewer than 500 lines of core logic.

+Because great developer tools don’t have to be big.
+They just have to *make you write less code* and *think more clearly*.